Gregory-Cross/rust-analyzer-harness/README.md

 Free and Open Source Software (FOSS) - see LICENSE file for details.

+## Credits

+Based on the original MVP by Orsen Kucher, which provided the foundation for rust-analyzer LSP integration.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.